 “Team Rubicon was born out of a bias for action in the wake of the devastating earthquake that struck Haiti in 2010.
 That attitude has not wavered in the eight years since, nor has the drive to build a world-class disaster response organization,” said Jake Wood, co-founder and CEO of Team Rubicon.
 “The WHO Type 1 Mobile EMT designation expands our engagement ability and will allow us more opportunities to provide medical assistance to communities on their worst days.”

-The WHO EMT Initiative was launched after experiences in the 2010 Haiti earthquake response.
-The initiative aims to professionalize and standardize the delivery of health services in sudden onset disaster response.
-It also seeks to build national health systems capacity to lead the activation and coordination in the immediate aftermath of a rapid-onset disaster.
-The initiative will improve coordination during disasters through the EMT coordination cell.
-This will ensure that critical, life-saving aid is delivered where it is needed most and that these efforts are not duplicated or wasted.
+The WHO EMT initiative was launched after experiences in the 2010 Haiti earthquake response.
+The initiative aims to professionalize and standardize the delivery of health services following disasters.
+The process also seeks to build national health systems’ capacity to lead the activation and coordination in the immediate aftermath of a disaster.
+This initiative will improve communication and collaboration during disasters through the EMT coordination cell.
+This will ensure that critical, life-saving aid is delivered where it’s needed most and that these efforts are neither duplicated nor wasted.